 After taking a hiatus on this product for a while, I recently started using it again and I like it in the summer because it feels so watery and refreshing, while still providing a layer of moisture and protection.

 I like the feel and texture of the Neogen White Truffle Serum.
 It has a unique oil-drop technology, which makes it fun to use, and it feels refreshing and hydrating.
 It’s a great product for people who are new to facial oils and want to avoid “oiliness”.

 Do I feel like it’s a must-have product?
-Not really, but at $35, I think it’s a nice extra hydrating and moisturizing step in my routine that isn’t outrageously expensive.
+Not really, and it’s a tad pricey at $35 for a product that doesn’t do much more than moisturize.
+And although it does boost my moisture levels, I think a standard facial oil does better.
 I didn’t notice any mind-blowing long-term effects, but I continue to enjoy using it in my routine.